SAP-samples/teched2024-XP280/exercises/ex2/README.md

 1. Ensure you're in the `terraform_build/` directory that you already created.

-1. First we want to make sure that everything is properly formated.
+1. First we want to make sure that everything is properly formatted.
 The Terraform CLI supports us with this.

     ```bash
     terraform fmt